TimurGimadiev/CGRdb2/README.md

 All data required for examples are in dataset folder.

 ### Reproducibility of results from paper
-Results can be reproduced with Test class from CGRdb.tests It contain two methods Test.test_reactions() and Test.test_mols(), for testing CGR results use Test.test_mols(cgr=True)
+Results can be reproduced with Test class from CGRdb.tests.
+It contains two methods Test.test_reactions() and Test.test_mols(), for testing CGR results use Test.test_mols(cgr=True)